Provided by: tcl8.5-doc_8.5.19-1_all bug

 int argc,

-CONST char *argv[]);
+const char *argv[]);

-When proc is invoked the clientData and interp parameters will be copies of the clientData
+When proc is invoked the clientData and interp parameters will be copies of the clientData and interp

-application-specific data structure that describes what to do when the command procedure
+structure that describes what to do when the command procedure is invoked.
+Argc and argv describe the

-is invoked.
-Argc and argv describe the arguments to the command, argc giving the number
+arguments to the command, argc giving the number of arguments (including the command name) and argv

-strings.
-The argv array will contain argc+1 values; the first argc values point to the
+giving the values of the arguments as strings.
+The argv array will contain argc+1 values; the first argc

-argument strings, and the last value is NULL.
-Note that the argument strings should not │
+values point to the argument strings, and the last value is NULL.
+Note that the argument strings should

 interpreter.

-Note that the argument strings are encoded in normalized UTF-8 since version 8.1 of Tcl. │
+Note that the argument strings are encoded in normalized UTF-8 since version 8.1 of Tcl.

 or TCL_CONTINUE.
 See the Tcl overview man page for details on what these codes mean.
+Most normal

-interpreter result to point to a string value; in the case of a TCL_OK return code this
+point to a string value; in the case of a TCL_OK return code this gives the result of the command, and in

-gives the result of the command, and in the case of TCL_ERROR it gives an error message.
+the case of TCL_ERROR it gives an error message.
+The Tcl_SetResult procedure provides an easy interface

-complete details on how the the interpreter result field is managed, see the Tcl_Interp
+for setting the return value; for complete details on how the interpreter result field is managed, see

-man page.
+the Tcl_Interp man page.
 Before invoking a command procedure, Tcl_Eval sets the interpreter result to

-point to an empty string, so simple commands can return an empty result by doing nothing
+point to an empty string, so simple commands can return an empty result by doing nothing at all.

-The contents of the argv array belong to Tcl and are not guaranteed to persist once proc
+The contents of the argv array belong to Tcl and are not guaranteed to persist once proc returns: proc

-returns: proc should not modify them, nor should it set the interpreter result to point
+should not modify them, nor should it set the interpreter result to point anywhere within the argv

-anywhere within the argv values.
-Call Tcl_SetResult with status TCL_VOLATILE if you want
+values.
+Call Tcl_SetResult with status TCL_VOLATILE if you want to return something from the argv array.

 DeleteProc will be invoked when (if) cmdName is deleted.
 This can occur through a call to

-Tcl_DeleteCommand or Tcl_DeleteInterp, or by replacing cmdName in another call to
+Tcl_DeleteCommand or Tcl_DeleteInterp, or by replacing cmdName in another call to Tcl_CreateCommand.

-Tcl_CreateCommand.
-DeleteProc is invoked before the command is deleted, and gives the
+DeleteProc is invoked before the command is deleted, and gives the application an opportunity to release

-DeleteProc should have arguments and result that match the type Tcl_CmdDeleteProc:
+any structures associated with the command.
+DeleteProc should have arguments and result that match the

-typedef void Tcl_CmdDeleteProc(ClientData clientData);
+typedef void Tcl_CmdDeleteProc(

-The clientData argument will be the same as the clientData argument passed to
+The clientData argument will be the same as the clientData argument passed to Tcl_CreateCommand.

 SEE ALSO

-Tcl_CreateObjCommand, Tcl_DeleteCommand, Tcl_GetCommandInfo, Tcl_SetCommandInfo,
+Tcl_CreateObjCommand, Tcl_DeleteCommand, Tcl_GetCommandInfo, Tcl_SetCommandInfo, Tcl_GetCommandName,

-Tcl_GetCommandName, Tcl_SetObjResult
+Tcl_SetObjResult

 KEYWORDS